Enterprise Risk Management (ERM) is now widely accepted as a credible and valued business activity.

 Many businesses, however, have difficulty identifying, assessing, and documenting the range of risks that they face.
 Business owners and managers struggle to implement a framework to identify the risks that they must assess in the day-to-day operation of their businesses and maintain focus on strategic business risks.
 The successful development and execution of new business strategies often fail also, due to an inability to fully understand the risks involved.

-The key to successful implementation of an ERM program across an organization is getting the balance right between ‘micro’ operational risks – many of which are still important – and key strategic business risks.
+The key to the successful implementation of an ERM program across any organization is getting the balance right between ‘micro’ operational risks – many of which are still important – and key strategic business risks.